joeyparrish/pokeheim/testing-script.md

 1. Find a pine tree
 1. Knock down pine tree
 1. Verify that only regular wood spawns
-1. Spawn greydwarf
-1. Kill greydwarf
+1. Spawn, catch, release, and kill greydwarf
 1. Verify that only wood and stone spawn
+1. Spawn, catch, release, and kill boar
+1. Verify that only leather spawns

 ## 11. Bosses